singh-man/books/crackingTheCoding/03_stacksAndQueues.md

 | 10 | 3  |
 | 7	 | 1  |

 When we pop 5 from s1, we need to find the  right place in s2 to insert this number.
 In this case, the  correct place is on s2 just above 3.
 How do we get  it there?
-We can  do this by popping 5 from sl and holding it in a temporary variable.Then, we move 12 and 8 over to s1 (by popping them from s2 and pushing them onto sl) and then push 5 onto s2.
+We can  do this by popping 5 from s1 and holding it in a temporary variable.Then, we move 12 and 8 over to s1 (by popping them from s2 and pushing them onto sl) and then push 5 onto s2.

 ![](media/03_5_1.JPG)

-Note that 8 and 12 are still in sl-and that's okay!We just repeat the same steps for those two numbers as we did for 5, each time popping offthe top of sl and putting it into the "right place" on s2.
+Note that 8 and 12 are still in sl-and that's okay!We just repeat the same steps for those two numbers as we did for 5, each time popping offthe top of s1 and putting it into the "right place" on s2.
 (Of course, since 8 and 12 were moved from s2 to s1 precisely because they were larger than 5, the "right place" for these elements will be right on top of 5.
 We won't need to muck around with s2's other elements, and the inside of the below while loop will not be run when tmp is 8 or 12.)

 ```java
 1 	void  sort(Stack<Integer> s) {